 its portfolio.
 However, we do not know for sure that this (10) is an Averly specimen, because no tag could be found.

 (10) Grain cleaning machine: limpia — 2002.

 (11) Detail of the cleaning machine.

 (14) Geometrical figures on the wall.

 the Río Vero.
 The capture point is several kilometers and two

-villages stream up near Panzano.
-The channel first brings water to the
+villages stream up near Pozán de Vero.
+The channel, originally built in the 17th century, first brings water to the

 other mill in Castillazuelo (Molino Tricas) and then continues its way further down

-towards San Marco.
+towards San Marcos.
 (Read more about this channel in Pallaruelo